isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------------------

-With ``"ignore-rai-link-selection": true``, Relay Agent Information Link Selection suboption data will not be used for subnet selection.
-This will use normal subnet selection logic instead of attempting to use the subnet specified by the suboption.
+With ``"ignore-rai-link-selection": true``, Relay Agent Information Link Selection sub-option data will not be used for subnet selection.
+This will use normal subnet selection logic instead of attempting to use the subnet specified by the sub-option.
 This option is not RFC compliant and is set to ``false`` by default.
-Setting this option to ``true`` can help with subnet selection in certain scenarios, for example, when your DHCP relays do not allow you to specify which suboptions are included in the Relay Agent Information option, and include incorrect Link Selection information.
+Setting this option to ``true`` can help with subnet selection in certain scenarios, for example, when your DHCP relays do not allow you to specify which sub-options are included in the Relay Agent Information option, and include incorrect Link Selection information.

 .. code-block:: json